 What compressors do you use?

-Actually my favourite just changed recently.
-My favourite is 6030 Ultimate Compressor, made my McDSP.
-This basically emulates a classic compressor, it sounds amazing, and is very easy to use.
+Satoshi Tomiie: Actually my favorite just changed recently.
+My favorite is 6030 Ultimate Compressor, made my McDSP.
+This basically emulates a classic compressor, it sounds amazing and is very easy to use.
 It’s also not very heavy on the processor so you can use a lot.

 When choosing the right bass sound, there are often sound wave options, such as SAW or Square waves.
 Which one is best for club music?

-Any sound wave works good for house music bass.
+Satoshi Tomiie: Any sound wave works well for house music bass.
 SAW waves or square waves are the basic ones.
 Oscillators in modern synths can actually change anything into anything so it doesn’t matter too much which one you begin with.

 Finally, how do you create a bassline that you can feel?

-In clubs you feel sub bass.
+Satoshi Tomiie: In clubs, you feel sub bass.
 You can’t hear it though, but you can hear the highest frequency of a sub bass sometimes, which is the melodic part.

 Here’s an interesting fact about MP3s.
 In order to reduce file size most of the time MP3s actually remove frequencies below 10HZ and over 20KHZ.
 So MP3s lose their super sub bass and super highs.
 Human ears don’t just listen to what comes out of the speakers, they also hear things that you don’t consciously hear.